spack/spack-tutorial/tutorial_packaging.rst

 This tutorial walks you through the steps behind building and debugging a new, simple package installation script.
-We are using ``mpileaks``, an MPI debugging tool, as our example.
+Our example is ``mpileaks``, which is an MPI debugging tool.
-An iterative approach is taken to develop and debug the package to gain more experience with additional Spack commands.
+We will take an iterative approach to develop and debug the package to gain more experience with additional Spack commands.

 Installation scripts are essentially recipes for building software.